dsm-ai-agents/Agentic_Founder_Diamond/AI SEO/README.md

 - Requesting quotes
 - Booking consultations
 - Looking for implementation
-- Looking for training/workshops
+- Looking for training or workshops
 - Trying to solve a problem related to my services

-Also establish long-term **topical authority** around my main category.
+At the same time, establish long-term topical authority around my core category.

-Where you have access to the website/codebase, do not only provide recommendations. **Implement the improvements.**
+If you have access to the website/codebase, do not only provide recommendations.

+**Research → Plan → Implement → Verify → Document.**

 ---

 # STEP 1 — AUDIT THE WEBSITE

-Inspect the entire website and codebase.
+Inspect the complete website and codebase before making changes.

 Identify:

 - Existing pages
-- MD / Markdown / MDX files
+- Markdown / MD / MDX files
 - Service pages
-- Blog/content
+- Blog/content pages
-- Page titles
+- Titles
 - Meta descriptions
 - URLs
 - H1/H2/H3 structure
 - Internal linking
 - Navigation
 - CTAs
-- Schema
+- Schema markup
 - Sitemap
 - robots.txt
-- Canonicals
+- Canonical URLs
 - Image alt text
 - Technical SEO problems
-- Duplicate/thin pages
+- Duplicate pages
+- Thin content
 - Local SEO signals
 - Conversion opportunities

-Understand what already exists before creating anything new.
+- Existing ranking themes

+Do not unnecessarily replace content that is already useful.

 ---

 # STEP 2 — RESEARCH WHAT PEOPLE ACTUALLY SEARCH

-Research keywords around my services and location.
+Research what potential customers are already searching for around my services.

-Do not rely only on keywords I provide.
+Do not restrict research to the terminology currently used on my website.

 Discover variations such as: